 Someone who has seen (and done) it all posted this amusing summary of restaurants’ food presentation styles since the 1950s.
 Eras include the Miniscule Era, the Gigantic Era, the Stacking Era, the Sprinkling Era and the Drizzle Era.
 The writer is clearly of the ‘old school’ and more than a little scornful about molecular gastronomy.

 I present here a summary of this un-named chef’s “Food presentation memories and milestones”, but it’s worth following the link to read the whole piece for yourself.
+(Be warned though – sometimes the site exceeds its bandwidth, so the link doesn’t always work.)

 THE INFLEXIBLE ERA PRE HISTORY …